 Usually, after you know who investigated your accident, you can call or drive by the local police station or local Colorado Highway Patrol office and request a copy of your report.
 You will usually pay a small copying fee to obtain the report.
 You may be able to obtain the report by email or mail, depending on the local practices of the police or sheriff’s office.
 These practices vary by town and city in Colorado.
 You can reach the Colorado Springs Police by calling 719-444-7000 and they can either help you with obtaining your report or possibly direct you to the appropriate law enforcement agency who drafted your report.

-An Accident Report can be very important to us and to your treating doctors.
+An Accident Report can be very important to us and to your treating doctors, so if you are wondering how long to wait before reporting your car accident, don’t wait, get it done quickly to avoid delays.
 It is crucial that we all know how the accident happened and how much property damage was sustained by each vehicle involved.
 In many cases, we can dramatically use car damage reports and photos to help secure a better settlement, depending on the severity of the “impact”.
 Dramatic impact photos can help convince a jury and/or an insurance company that your injuries are real and not imagined.
 Also, your treating doctors will better understand your injuries after seeing your accident report and accident photos.
 Sometimes photos can be the best evidence!

 If you need the help of an experienced Colorado Springs law firm to help you navigate your accident claim, give us a call anytime for a free case evaluation.

 We serve clients charged with crimes or injured anywhere throughout the state of Colorado, but we focus on residents of these areas: Colorado Springs, Manitou Springs, Fountain, Monument, Black Forest, Pueblo, Canon City, Larkspur, Security-Widefield, Peyton, Castle Rock, Teller County, El Paso County, Elbert County, Park County and beyond.